hacksu/docker-tutorial/README.md

 The -p tag represents the port number the application is accessible on, and the -t tag represents the docker image being ran.

 Now that the container is running, open up the web broweser and go to localhost:80 and the Hello World application should be up and running perfectly!

+# Minecraft Docker Container Tutorial

+After setting up the nginx mini container set up, this next part will explore Docker-Compose files, and how they work.